With secluded beaches, exclusive hotels and gourmet restaurants, the Naples area is a natural choice for a romantic couples retreat.

-We Neapolitans aren't alone in our love affair with the beaches of Naples, Marco Island and the Everglades.
+When in Naples, you can't help but feel a blush of romance with those swaying palms and shell-strewn white-sand beaches always in the background.
 The Travel Channel has called Naples America's Best All-Around Beach and Condé Nast Traveler magazine has put us in their top 20.
-We've even been anointed by the ultimate authority, Stephen Leatherman – "Dr. Beach" himself.
+It's even been anointed by the ultimate authority, Stephen Leatherman: "Dr. Beach" himself.

 The beaches of Old Naples are easily accessible from many east-west avenues, with metered parking.
 The major beachfront hotels of Naples and Marco Island offer an array of beach rentals, activities and live music as people gather for the daily sunset ritual.